bengourley/pebble-tennis/README.md

 ## Features

 - Clean interface
-- Service indicator
 - Many match formats supported
 - Infinite undo

 ## Roadmap

 - More detailed match report when the match has finished
-- Ability to save/resume match state with persistent storage
-- Support any missing match formats
+- Support any missing match
+- Integration with Pebble Health API

 ## License